 George Washington truly was a great man.
 His leadership character will be etched in the annals of history books forever.
 There is much to study and learn from the man and his actions (or lack thereof).
 Up until that point in human history, no individual had ever walked away (he did it more than once by the way) from such power and influence.

 Making the leap from entrepreneur to CEO isn’t always an easy journey.
 I’ve seen many people struggle with this transition.
-Leadership is not something you are born with; it is something you must constantly cultivate.
+The ability to lead is not something you are born with; it is something you must constantly cultivate.
 And, the more success you have, the more leadership will be required.
-It is one thing to be the center […]
+It is one thing to […]

 We need leaders to reclaim the positive leadership narrative and model responsible behavior.
 We need leaders in charge who genuinely care about other people and want to make the world a better place.